 1½ teaspoons white wine vinegar

 ½ teaspoon bicarbonate of soda

 1 teaspoon vanilla extract

 70 g (2.5 oz) dark chocolate, finely chopped

 1. Preheat the oven to 170C/ Gas 3/325F

 2. Prepare your baking tin.
 Grease and flour a muffin tin or fill a muffin tin with 12 muffin cases.

 3. Sift the flour and cocoa powder into a mixing bowl and stir in the sugar.
 If your sugar is coarse, grind it in a food processor or coffee grinder to make the sugar particles slightly finer.

 4. In a jug, combine the water, oat/almond milk, sunflower oil, vinegar, bicarbonate of soda and vanilla.
 Pour the wet mixture into the dry mixture and beat until it forms a batter and is well combined.
 You could also use an electric kitchen aid mixer with the balloon whisk to take the hard work out of it.

 5. Fold the chocolate chips into the batter taking care to retain as much air into the batter mixture as possible.

-6. Spoon a large tablespoon of the batter into each muffin case in the cake tin.
+6. Spoon a large tablespoon of the batter into each muffin case/prepared muffin tin.

 7. Place the filled tin on a baking tray and bake for 20 – 25 minutes or until they are firm to the touch.